 If the user grants the permission, the Crunch Oauth API sends your application an authorisation code

-at the redirect url that you defined when setting up your application.
+at the redirect URL that you defined when setting up your application.
 This authorisation code can be exchanged to obtain the access token.
 If the user does not grant the permission, the server returns an error.

-The first step is to generate a url with all the parameters to identify your application, and the permissions (scopes) that the user will be asked to grant when they authorise your application.
-When the url is constructed you can redirect the user to that url to allow them to authorise your application.
-The url takes the following form:
+The first step is to generate a URL with all the parameters to identify your application, and the permissions (scopes) that the user will be asked to grant when they authorise your application.
+When the URL is constructed you can redirect the user to that URL to allow them to authorise your application.
+The URL takes the following form:

 GET https://oauth.crunch.co.uk/authorize